cheyanneshariat/OverCite/README.md

 6. Paste your NASA ADS API token*
 7. Open an Overleaf project and trigger OverCite inside `\cite{...}`

-*To get your NASA ADS API token, sign in to NASA ADS and go to:
-Account --> API Token
+*sign in to NASA ADS, go to Account --> Settings --> API Token

 ## Local testing